Introduction to Postgres Connect to Database

 Class.forName("org.postgresql.Driver");

-The second method consists of passing your JDBC driver as a parameter to the initialization string using -D option as follows –
+The second method consists of passing your JDBC driver as a parameter to the initialization string using the -D option as follows –

 java -D jdbc.drivers=org.postgresql.Driver example.ImageViewer